lucaschultz/datadive/thesis/chapters/08-apps.md

 ---
 title: Apps
+slug: apps
+author: Luca Schultz
+description: An overview of the Datadive applications
 ---

 The Datadive repository contains three separate applications: the frontend, the backend, and the documentation.
 Each application is stored in a separate package in the `/apps` directory of the repository.
 This chapter provides an overview of each application, explaining its purpose and structure.